ilya16/java-course/src/hw1/README.md

 Text contains only Cyrillic symbols and numbers.
 All errors in the text should be correctly processed.

 ## Source Code
-All source code is located in the `main` directory.
+The source code related to the threads and the app itself is located in the `main` directory.
+Package `readers` contains implementations of resource readers.
+Package `utils` contains tools for working with text.

 Directory `data` contains some test text files.